Compare electricity prices

 I have solar panels.
 Can I switch my feed-in-tariff (FIT) too?

-You’re free to switch suppliers, but since it’s industry regulator Ofgem that sets the prices for feed-in-tariffs, switching won’t necessarily affect price.
+Yes, you can switch FIT suppliers.
+However, the rates for feed-in-tariffs are set by the Department for Energy Security and Net Zero (DESNZ), so switching won’t necessarily affect price.
 Different suppliers may provide better levels of customer service, though.

-The supplier that makes your FIT payments doesn’t have to be the same one that provides you with energy, so you can switch either one without affecting the other.
+The supplier that makes your FIT payments doesn’t have to be the same one that provides you with energy.
+That means you can switch either one without affecting the other.

 Can I get a smart electricity meter from my new supplier?